delprzemo/react-cheatsheet/README.md

 const [count, setCount] = useState(0);
 ```
 `count` can be used to read data

-`0` is default value of count
+`0` is the default value for count

-`setCount(10)` is function to change count state value
+`setCount(10)` is a function to change count state value

 **useEffect hook**

-Can replace componentDidMount, componentDidUpdate, componentWillUnmount and other life cycle component events
+Can replace `componentDidMount`, `componentDidUpdate`, `componentWillUnmount` and other life cycle component events

 Instead of using componentDidMount, componentDidUpdate we can use useEffect hook like this:
 ```js